-Short-term bank loan facilities have been extensively used as bridges in committed acquisition financings and also in the context of project finance.
+Short-term bank loan facilities have been extensively used as bridges in committed acquisition financings and also in the context of project finance (in order to cover initial costs until the project is bankable).

 In recent years, some bank loan facilities have also been used as bridges to permanent debt security financings.
-The structures and terms of the bridge facilities are aligned with bridge financings implemented in other European jurisdictions and, therefore, can comprise a revolving credit facility or a term loan with a short term and with margin step-up features to encourage the issuance of the permanent debt security financings.
+The structures and terms of the bridge facilities are aligned with bridge financings implemented in other European jurisdictions and, therefore, can comprise a revolving credit facility or a term loan with a short-term loan and with margin step-up features to encourage the issuance of the permanent debt security financings.